Aryan-IIT/portfolio/README.md

 ### Hello, I’m Aryan Solanki.
 I’m a computer science undergrad.

 I'm currently deeply invested in machine learning, data science, and analytics.
 I am an Artificial Intelligence Major at the Indian Institute of Technology, Gandhinagar.

+Sometimes I am late to update this portfolio website, in that case, please mail me at [Email](mailto:illogicalaryan@gmail.com) to get my resume.

 I like to read, write, and explore science, technology, and philosophy.
-I spent my summer break as a Data Science Intern at [Mobileware Technologies](https://mobilewaretech.com/).
+I spent my summer break as a Data Science Intern at [86400 (Previously Mobileware Technologies)](https://mobilewaretech.com/).
 Presently, I am serving as the Finance and Admin Coordinator at my college’s Technical Summit, Amalthea.
 I enjoy playing the drums and swimming in my free time.

 ## Work Experience